 All positions funded through the Career-Ready with CTMA program must:

-- Be full-time and between 10 weeks and four months in duration;
+- Be full-time and between 10 weeks and 16 weeks in duration;

-- Begin no earlier than April 1, 2020 or later than February 1, 2021 (employment can continue after the funding period has ended);
+- Begin no earlier than April 1, 2021 and all placement(s) must be completed by March 31, 2022 (employment can continue after the funding period has ended);

-- Pay candidates at least $14/hour for the duration of the program; and
+- Pay candidates at least $14.25/hour for the duration of the program; and

 Eligible employers can apply for funding to support manufacturing-related roles, including: